openstack/security-doc/security-guide-rst/source/data-processing/configuration-and-hardening.rst

 The Data processing service controller, like many other OpenStack controllers, can be configured to require TLS connections.

-..
-TODO (elmiko) fixup secure communication chapter link to point to tls proxies section

 Pre-Kilo releases will require a TLS proxy as the controller does not allow direct TLS connections.
-Configuring TLS proxies is covered in :doc:`../secure-communication`, and we recommend following the advice there to create this type of installation.
+Configuring TLS proxies is covered in :doc:`../secure-communication/tls-proxies-and-http-services`, and we recommend following the advice there to create this type of installation.

 From the Kilo release onward the data processing controller allows direct TLS connections.
 Enabling this behavior requires some small